LagoVista/docs/DataStreams/Postgresql.md

 Enter the name of the database on the database server.

 * **Database User Name** (required)
-Enter the user name of a user that has read/write privelages to the table where this data stream will access.
+Enter the user name of a user that has read/write privileges to the table where this data stream will access.
 If you plan to validate the schema, please ensure that the user has appropriate rights to access the system tables such as sysobjects and syscolumns.

 * **Database Password** (required)
 Enter the password for accessing the Server.
 This will be encrypted on the server at rest and will not be visible when editing the storage details.
 If you enter a new password when editing the database details, the old one will be replaced.